 They have names like C7 (#5) or C9 (#11).
 As well as a chord known as the Naeoplitan 6th

-Like extended chords, altered chords are not frequently encountered outside Jazz music.
+Like extended chords, altered chords are not frequently encountered outside of jazz music.

 Conclusion: How many chords should you learn?